-The world relies on electricity to stay running.
+The world relies on electricity to keep running.
 From residential to commercial spaces, electronics and electrical systems have to be installed, serviced and repaired by professionals.

-Those interested in careers in the electrical field can answer the call by receiving training on fundamentals, electronic systems and industrial and manufacturing equipment.130
+Those interested in electrical careers can get ready to answer the call by receiving training on fundamentals, electronic systems, and industrial and manufacturing equipment.

 Keep reading to learn more about the industry and different career paths you can take.

-In the Electrical, Electronics & Industrial Technology (EEIT) program offered at UTI, you'll train hands-on and receive the education you need to pursue entry-level electrical technician jobs.
+In the Electrical, Electronics, & Industrial Technology (EEIT) program offered at Universal Technical Institute (UTI), you'll train hands-on and receive the education you need to pursue entry-level electrical technician jobs after graduation.131

-Our Career Services team is also here to help you, whether you're searching for part-time employment during school or a career post-graduation.
+Our Career Services team is also here to help you, whether you're searching for part-time employment during school or career opportunities post-graduation.1

-Our grads are prepared to pursue entry-level roles.
-As with any industry, over time, technicians may be able to advance in their careers with experience and hard work.
+Grads from our Electrical, Electronics, & Industrial Technology program are prepared to pursue entry-level roles.
+As with any industry, over time, they may be able to advance in their careers with experience and hard work.77 UTI’s electrical programs do not prepare graduates for employment as electricians, and graduates will not be eligible for certification as an electrician without additional training and meeting state licensing requirements.

 Electrician's assistant